-Kinesiology and Exercise Science are closely related majors.
-Both are life sciences that usually lead the graduate to a career in sports medicine or allied health professions.
-Kinesiology, also known as human kinetics, is the scientific study of human movement.
-Kinesiology addresses physiological, mechanical, and psychological mechanisms.
-Applications of kinesiology to human health include biomechanics and orthopedics; strength and conditioning; sport psychology; methods of rehabilitation, such as physical and occupational therapy, and sport and exercise.
-Individuals who have earned degrees in kinesiology can work in research, the fitness industry, clinical settings, and in industrial environments.
+Physical Therapy, Kinesiology, and Exercise Science are closely related majors.
+All three are life sciences that usually lead the graduate to a career as a Doctor of Phyical therapy (DPT), Sports Medicine or "Allied Health" professions.
+The study of these majors include biomechanics and orthopedics; strength and conditioning; sport psychology; methods of rehabilitation, such as physical and occupational therapy, and sport and exercise. many of the featured schools have accelerated or 3+3 programs where you can track from BS into a DPT.

 As a PT, you might treat a child with a brain disorder or a football player recovering from knee surgery.
 One day, you’ll evaluate an elderly woman who has suffered a stroke.
 The next, you’ll develop a treatment program for a war veteran who returned home with an amputation."

 "An exercise science degree opens the door to a wide range of career opportunities including, but not limited to: exercise technologist, exercise specialist, program director, exercise leader, health/fitness instructor, health/fitness director, advanced personal trainer and certified strength and conditioning specialist."

 "UIndy offers an accelerated undergraduate program, known as the 3+3 program, for students who will complete both their bachelor's and DPT degrees at UIndy.
 UIndy students who complete 94 credits by the end of their junior year may enter the DPT program their fourth year on campus."